PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/gui/paper/+page.md

 ## Showing the coordinate system
-To show the coordinate system, call the configuraiton method `showCoordinates()` on the `Paper` component.
+To show the coordinate system, call the configuration method `showCoordinates()` on the `Paper` component.
 When you call this method, the following will be drawn on the `Paper`:

 * Some horizontal lines
 * Some vertical lines
 * The mouse's position in the upper right corner

-This is something you can use during development, but after you have fininshed writing your code, you probably want to remove the call to `showCoordinates()`, since you don't want your users to see it.
+This is something you can use during development, but after you have finished writing your code, you probably want to remove the call to `showCoordinates()`, since you don't want your users to see it.

 :::tip Example